General Santos: Demographics

 There are two major languages spoken in the city, with Cebuano being widely spoken and being used by the local media outlets in the city (television, radio, and newspapers), followed by Hiligaynon, which is used mainly by settlers who came from the provinces of South Cotabato, Sultan Kudarat, North Cotabato and Maguindanao, as well as immigrants from the provinces of Negros Occidental, Iloilo and Guimaras.
-Other languages spoken within the city include Blaan, Tboli, Maguindanao, Ilocano, and Kapampangan.
+Other languages spoken within the city include Blaan, T'boli, Maguindanaon, Ilocano, and Kapampangan.

 Religion

 The predominant religion in the city is Christianity, with the largest denomination being the Catholic Church, comprising almost 90% of the population.
 About 9% of the population belongs to Islam, mostly Sunnites.

 Economy

 The city's major economic activity is primarily anchored in two sectors namely the agro-industry and fishing industry.